 Such familiar names as FanDuel and DraftKings are expected to be big players in the state of Indiana.
 The pair of fantasy heavyweights are already dominating the market in New Jersey, where 85% of betting originates online.
 That they already possess significant user bases for DFS gives them a head start over other operators.

-That hasn’t deterred other entrants into the online market, though, and it’s not hard to envisage a situation in the near future when Indiana bettors have as much choice as those in the Garden State, where as many as 16 mobile & online sportsbooks are now operating with more on the way.
+That hasn’t deterred other entrants into the online market, though, and it’s not hard to envisage a situation shortly when Indiana bettors have as much choice as those in the Garden State.
+Over in NJ, there are as many as 16 mobile & online sportsbooks that are now operating with more on the way.
 Many of these already have long-term partnerships with the parent companies of Indiana casinos.